-Throughout the course, students will build a portfolio of high-quality C++ projects to showcase to hiring managers and recruiters.
+Throughout the course, students will build a portfolio of high-quality C++ projects that they will be able to showcase to hiring managers and recruiters.
 These projects include:

-- Build an OpenStreetMap Route Planner — Throughout the first course, you’ll learn basic C++ syntax, functions, containers, and how to compile and link with multiple files.
+- Build an OpenStreetMap Route Planner — Throughout the first course, you’ll learn basic C++ syntax, functions, containers, and compiling and linking with multiple files.
 Then, you’ll use OpenStreetMap and the 2D visualization library, IO2D, to build a route planner that displays a path between two points on a map.
-By the end of this project, you’ll be able to select starting and ending areas on a city map and find a path along the city streets to connect the start and end.
+By the end of this project, you’ll be able to select starting and ending areas on a city map and your program will find a path along the city streets to connect the start and end.

-- Build Smart Pointers — In the third course, you’ll discover the complexity of memory management by diving into stack vs. heap, pointers, references, new, delete, and more.
-For this project, you’ll synthesize all the memory management concepts you’ve worked with to build a smart pointer and compare it to the native implementation.
+- Build a Chatbot — In the third course, you’ll discover the complexity of memory management by learning static and dynamic memory in C++, using the Resource Acquisition Is Initialization pattern, pointers, references, and move semantics.
+For this project, you’ll use the modern C++ memory management techniques you’ve worked with to build a chatbot.

-- Build a Chatbot — In this project, you’ll build a multithreaded chatbot that can carry hundreds of conversations simultaneously!
-The project uses concurrent programming, which runs multiple threads of execution in parallel.
-Concurrency is an advanced programming technique that, when properly implemented, can dramatically accelerate your programs.
+- Build a Concurrent Traffic Simulation — In this project, you’ll build a multithreaded traffic simulator using a real urban map, where you’ll run each vehicle on a separate thread, and manage intersections to facilitate traffic flow.
+Concurrency is an advanced programming technique that, when properly implemented, can dramatically accelerate your C++ programs.

-- Capstone Project: Build Your Own C++ Application — The capstone project is the creation of a unique application designed by each student leveraging their newly-acquired skills.
+- Capstone Project: Build Your Own C++ Application — The C++ Nanodegree’s capstone project is the creation of a unique application designed by each student leveraging their newly-acquired C++ skills.

 Supporting You in this Nanodegree Program